Restaurant Row NYC eateries

 The antithesis of commercialized Times Square, this elegant Italian restaurant is still owned by the same family more than 100 years after it opened.
 The setting—gilded chandeliers and ornate furniture— is fittingly dramatic, as is the Piedmontese menu.
 Dishes such as diver scallops in a sweet tomato jus and rabbit, roasted and lavished with a lemony wine sauce, are best enjoyed in the back garden, an unlikely retreat in bustling Hell's Kitchen.

 One of gastro-celeb Lidia Bastianich's four NYC eateries, Becco expanded from its original space into the brownstone next door to accommodate more drinkers as well as diners.
 In this case, the popularity is justified.
 Typical of a countrified Italian eatery, the warmly lit space features exposed brick and row upon row of wine bottles as decor.
-Those bottles also populate the extensive, reasonably priced wine list, which includes a few dozen regional beauties for $20 each.

 Everything about this place oozes old-world charm.
 The three-story tavern is located in a renovated nineteenth-century brownstone and serves up the best kind of comfort food à la carte or as part of a three-course pre-theatre prix fixe menu.
 And after a show, you can come back for another round upstairs at its Bettibar.
 If that's not enough to make you feel all warm and fuzzy inside, the restaurant's traditional hourglasses perched on each table will.
-They’re not meant to rush you—they were used 30 years ago to ensure theatergoers wouldn't be late.